Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

-\item Let $e'$ be the highest edge in $\Lup$ that is missing a color $c$.
-Give color $c$ to $\ell'$.
-If there is no such edge, and vertex $u$ is missing a color $c$ for the second time, give color $c$ to $\ell'$. \item Let $f'$ be the highest edge in $\Rvp$ that is missing a color $c$.
-Give color $c$ to $\ell'$.
-If there is no such edge, and vertex $v$ is missing a color $c$ for the second time, give color $c$ to $\ell'$. \item If after applying all the above 4 rule there is $\ell'$ has still less than four colors, give $\ell'$ any color that it does not already have until $\ell'$ has four different colors. \end{enumerate} First we show that the top-down coloring algorithm above is admissible.
+\item If after applying all the above four rules, $\ell'$ still has fewer than four distinct colors, give $\ell'$ any color that it does not already have until $\ell'$ has four different colors. \end{enumerate} First we show that the top-down coloring algorithm above is $T'$-admissible.
 Consider an edge $e'$ in $T'$.
 We know by Lemma \ref{reductionlemma} that there are links $\ell'$ and $\ell''$ in $L'$ such that $\ell',\ell''\in \cov(e')$.
-Suppose WLOG that $\ell'$ has a higher LCA.
-When we color $\ell'$, $e'$ receives four new colors.
-When we color $\ell''$ we give at least one new color to $e'$ so it receives all the five colors.
-Therefore, the coloring algorithm is admissible.
+Without loss of generality, suppose that $\ell'$ has a higher LCA.
+After we color $\ell'$, $e'$ has received at least four colors (Observation \ref{firstlink}).
+When we color $\ell''$ (using Rule 3 or 4) we give at least one new color to $e'$ so it receives all the five colors (Observation \ref{ansectory}).
+Therefore, the coloring algorithm is $T'$-admissible.

 Now, we show the extra properties hold as well.
 Consider a vertex $v$ of degree two in $T$.
-Notice that since $G$ is 4-regular, there are at two links $\ell'$ and $\ell''$ such that $v\in \point(\ell')$ and $v\in \point(\ell'')$.
-At the iteration the algorithm colors $\ell'$, vertex $v$ receives four new colors, and later when the algorithm color $\ell''$, vertex $v$ receives it fifth missing color.
+Notice that since $G$ is 4-regular, there are at least two links $\ell'$ and $\ell''$ such that $v\in \point(\ell')$ and $v\in \point(\ell'')$.
+At the iteration the algorithm colors $\ell'$, vertex $v$ receives four new colors, and later when the algorithm color $\ell''$, vertex $v$ receives its fifth missing color (by Rule 1 or 2).